Quantum Techniques for Reaction Networks: Reaction networks

 Here we have three species: \begin{itemize} \item $H$: healthy white blood cells, \item $I$: infected white blood cells, \item $V$: virions (that is, individual virus particles). \end{itemize} We also have six reactions: \begin{itemize} \item $\alpha$: the birth of one healthy cell, which has no input and one $H$ as output. \item $\beta$: the death of a healthy cell, which has one $H$ as input and no output. \item $\gamma$: the infection of a healthy cell, which has one $H$ and one $V$ as input, and one $I$ as output. \item $\delta$: `production', or the reproduction of the virus in an infected cell, which has one $I$ as input and one $I$ and one $V$ as output. \item $\epsilon$: the death of an infected cell, which has one $I$ as input and no output. \item $\zeta$: the death of a virion, which has one $V$ as input and no output. \end{itemize} So, we have a finite set of species

 but reactions go between `complexes', which are finite linear combinations of species with natural number coefficients, such as $H + V$ or $2H + 3 V$ or $0$.
+(In the literature on reaction networks the complex $0$, corresponding to nothing at all, is often denoted $\emptyset$.)
 We can think of complexes as elements of $\N^S$, the set of functions from $S$ to the natural numbers.
 The reaction network is a graph with certain complexes as vertices and reactions as edges.

 We can formalize this as follows.
 There are various kinds of graphs; the kind we want are sometimes called `directed multigraphs' or `quivers', but to keep our terminology simple, we make the followng definition: